 i.e, the workflow will be triggered if the Owner of the report is Mark and the report total is greater that $2000.
 Or, it will be triggered when the customer is ‘Atrium Solutions’, irrespective of the owner of the report or the report total.

 - Since, that is not what you were looking for, you can edit it to suit your requirement.
 Click on the Change Criteria option and change it as shown below:

 - According to the edited criteria, the workflow will be triggered when the owner of the report is Mark AND when the report submitted either has total greater that $2000 or contains ‘Atrium Solutions’.
 (Just what we wanted!) .
 Once you set it up to your liking, click Save for the changes to take effect.

 Once you set up the triggers, the next step is to associate actions with the workflow.
 These include Email Alerts and Webhooks.
-You can customise the actions to suit your business needs and program it to act immediately (Immediate actions) or at a particular time (Time based actions).
+You can customize the actions to suit your business needs and program it to act immediately (Immediate actions) or at a particular time (Time based actions).

 Immediate Actions: The actions would occur immediately when the report meets the criteria mentioned in the workflow.